rhmoult/WinDriverTest/README.md

 12. Copy the coinstaller (Google this if necessary) to the directory of the built objects (e.g. .\obj*\amd64\)
 13. From the same dir with the built objects, Inf2cat.exe /driver:. /os:7_x64 /verbose
 14. From powershell, $cert = Get-ChildItem -Path "Cert:\CurrentUser\My\" -CodeSigningCert
-15. Then, Set-AuthenticodeSignature -FilePath .\*.sys -Certificate $cert
+15. Then, from the directory with the built objects, Set-AuthenticodeSignature -FilePath .\\*.sys -Certificate $cert
-16. Finally, Then, Set-AuthenticodeSignature -FilePath .\*.cat -Certificate $cert
+16. Finally, Then, Set-AuthenticodeSignature -FilePath .\\*.cat -Certificate $cert
 17. Now, you're ready to install!